 The Campus Life staff is happy to assist students with questions about the fundraising approval process and can be reached at (225) 578-5160 or involvement@lsu.edu.

-To be approved, fundraisers must comply with the following
+To be approved, fundraisers must comply with the following:

 Off-campus fundraisers do not require approval or registration (Office of Risk Management, August, 2011).